 Many women are nervous that their pregnancy will make their insurance premiums go up, and for this reason, they delay getting life insurance until after they give birth.
 As we’ve discussed above, rates don’t usually go up due to pregnancy.
 Therefore, we recommend getting life insurance as soon as possible and not waiting until post-birth.

-Not only is it important to be covered, but the longer you wait, the higher your life insurance rates can be.
+Not only is it important to be covered for your financial protection, but the longer you wait, the higher your life insurance rates can be.
 Even waiting a year can result in paying thousands of dollars more over the course of a life insurance policy.
 Therefore, we recommend buying life insurance as young as possible, regardless of pregnancy or not.

 Of course, if you have pregnancy complications and are considered high-risk, the insurer might postpone your application.
 If this is the case, there’s not much you can do.
 Sometimes, you can search for a different provider.
 Some are more lenient than others.
 But if you can’t find one that will cover you during a complicated pregnancy, you’ll have to wait until after.
 Hopefully, once you give birth, your body will normalize and you can apply for life insurance easily.